uds-se/FormatFuzzer/README.md

 The project is still in an early stage.
 Current work includes

 * creating `.bt` files that are optimized for input generation;
-* adding more configuration options to control the fuzzer; and
+* adding more configuration options to control the fuzzer;
+* extending binary templates with specific fuzzing targets;
+and
-* interfacing with other test generators for coverage-guided testing.
+* interfacing with other test generators for coverage-guided testing and other test strategies.

 Contributors are welcome!
 Visit the [FormatFuzzer project page](https://github.com/uds-se/FormatFuzzer) for filing ideas and issues, or adding pull requests.